Genghis-L/DS-GA-1005-Project/README.md

 #### 4. High-Dimensional Gaussian Comparison (`experiments/gaussian_comparison.py`)

 This script compares the performance (Effective Sample Size, Acceptance Rate, Time) of Metropolis and HMC when sampling from a high-dimensional standard Gaussian distribution.
+It also generates trajectory plots comparing the mixing behavior of both samplers.

 **Default Parameters:**
 ```python